The Human Truth Foundation

 By Vexen Crabtree 2005

-#biology #dreams #psychology #sleep
+#dreams #psychology

 Dreams are the memories of our semi-conscious thoughts and experiences that occurred when we were asleep.
 As far as we know, all mammals dream.
-Some animals (but not Humans) can die from lack of it1 - sometimes even faster than dying from starvation2.
+Some animals (but not Humans) can die from lack of sleep1 - sometimes even faster than dying from starvation2.
 Dreams are inherently interesting, and have been investigated and discussed for as long as there are written records.
 Thomas Hobbes in 1651 says that we dream all the time but that our quiet and introspective thoughts are drowned out by our sensors while we are awake - it is only when we are asleep that we are "benumbed" enough to hear them3.
 On average us Humans spend two hours a night dreaming2, whilst reptiles and other lower organisms do not dream4.
 The theory which has stood since 1977 is that dreams occur because our brain is very sensitive to input and stimulation and as we sleep our neurones are twitching 'randomly', resulting in our brains trying to interpret these inputs5, often taking into consideration things that have been occurring recently in the persons' life, or things that the person, consciously or unconsciously, has brought to the forefront of their mind.

 1. Why Do We Need to Sleep?